AttorneyOnline/docs/docs/development/network/Introduction.md

 These packets can either be sent over a TCP or Websocket connection.
 This documentation provides information how these are structured and used.

-All packets sent need to adhere to types and restrictions outlined in Packet Reference and be serialized as specified in Serialization.
+All packets sent need to adhere to the specifications in in Network Protocol and be serialized as specified in Serialization.